 (a) Has had the person's driver license suspended or revoked during the policy period.

-(b) Develops a permanent disability, either physically or mentally, and such individual does not produce a certificate from a physician or a registered nurse practitioner testifying to such person's ability to operate a motor vehicle.
+(b) Develops a permanent disability, either physically or mentally, and the person does not produce a certificate from a physician or a registered nurse practitioner testifying to the person's ability to operate a motor vehicle.

 (c) Is or has been convicted during the thirty-six months immediately preceding the effective date of the policy or during the policy period of: